05akash06/Astronaut-Daily-Schedule-Organizer/README.md

 ## Key Design Patterns

-The application uses three key design patterns to ensure robust, clean, and maintainable code:
+The application uses three key design patterns to ensure robust, clean, and maintainable code

 1.  **Singleton Pattern**: Used in `ScheduleManager` to ensure only one instance of the schedule exists.
 2.  **Factory Pattern**: Used in `TaskFactory` to handle task creation and centralize input validation.